avap455/GoGeddesGoWebsite/index.md

 Information about you (to the extent you are comfortable)

-Attribution for any external resources you used
+X Attribution for any external resources you used

 # What's the big idea?